-Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that I still had not heard back from my couchsurfing host regarding his address (for those of you who don’t know, couchsurfing is a website in which people travelers in their home–free of charge).
+Problem #2: So I got to Germany (I was stopping over in Munich for Oktoberfest before heading on to Toulouse) without an international phone and realized that my couchsurfing host still had not gotten back to me with his address.
+For those of you who don’t know, couchsurfing is a website in which people host travelers in their home–free of charge.
 Lesson learned: always make sure to get the address and phone number of where you are going before leaving the country (duh).

 Fortunately, it wasn’t too long before I spied an Internet cafe, where I was able to look up the phone number of my couchsurfer who I then called using the phone of a random, kind German guy (thank goodness for nice strangers!).

-Problem #3: No friends.
-I moved to Toulouse not knowing a soul.
+Problem #3: I moved to Toulouse not knowing a single soul.
 That quickly changed when I joined the Facebook group dedicated to Teaching Assistants in Toulouse (thank goodness for Facebook!).
 Before moving abroad, I have to admit that I was totally closed to the idea of meeting people online.
 This was before couchsurfing and meetup.com were really popular…before the advent of dating apps and the like.
 But when you move abroad not knowing anyone, you have to meet people somehow!

 One of my first nights in Toulouse, I ended up going out with some new friends I made through that Facebook group.

-If I had come to Toulouse with someone, I wouldn’t have been forced to get out there and use the Internet to my advantage like that – and I may never have made all the wonderful friends that I did.
+If I had come to Toulouse with a friend, I wouldn’t have been forced to get out there and use the Internet to my advantage like that – and I may never have made all the wonderful friends that I did.